Nonagon-Media/utilities/README.md

 3. getrecipes: Script to pull all of the recipes used by a chef node
 4. check_managed.sh: Script to tell if a node is managed by chef or not
 5. delswap: Script to remove bash swap files, recursively, from the current directory
+6. search.sh: Script serves a a wrapper to the command find . -name 'string' -print

 1. fbg
  REQUIREMENTS: